RundesBalli/adsbTelegramNotifier/README.md

 mv includes/config.template.php includes/config.php
 nano includes/config.php
 ```
+**Update in version 2:** This notifier is now run via a systemd service, not by cron anymore!

 ## Telegram Bot
 1. Create a bot with the [BotFather](https://t.me/BotFather) and note the bot auth token.